TheThinkingHome/Automations/blueprints/README.md

 ---

 Everything below is the general guide for importing and using the blueprints here.
-Importing works the same way no matter what kind of blueprint it is.
-After import, an automation blueprint behaves like any other automation, while a template blueprint needs one extra step to become a working entity.
+The act of importing is the same for both kinds, but what happens after diverges: an automation blueprint behaves like any other automation right away, while a template blueprint lands on disk and needs one extra step to become a working entity.
 Each blueprint's own page, linked above, adds the specifics unique to it.

 ## How the blueprints are organized